 Today, Unbounce segments customers based on early-stage and late-stage accounts while tracking offer performance across segments.
 It’s the opposite of a one-size-fits-all strategy, which stays true to Unbounce’s identity as a customer-centric organization.

 Unbounce’s revised customer segmentation and retention strategy also help them identify and work on potential offer improvements immediately, and without needing engineer bandwidth.

 First, the revenue organization tracks offer and segmentation performance and discovers opportunities for improvement.
 Then, they collaborate with customer and product marketing teams to iterate on offers and make changes immediately on Chargebee Retention.
-No engineers required.
+No engineers are required.

-In the future, Unbounce plans to test segmentation by activation event instead of age of the account, and it’s a test the revenue team can implement and track without competing against a product roadmap—a major win for a high-growth company like Unbounce.
+In the future, Unbounce plans to test segmentation by activation event instead of the age of the account, and it’s a test the revenue team can implement and track without competing against a product roadmap—a major win for a high-growth company like Unbounce.